-Inventories are measured at the lower of costs and net realizable values.
+Inventories of subsidiaries measured at the lower of costs and net realizable values.
 Due to fierce market competition or change in customer's demands, sales of related products might fluctuate significantly, which could possibly result in an obsolescence of products or no longer meet the market demand, and a significant fluctuation in the sales of the related products, wherein the carrying value of the inventories may exceed its net realizable value.
-Due to the valuation of inventories of subsidiaries might affect the Company's adoption of equity method to recognize its shares of profit and loss of subsidiaries, therefore, the adoption of the equity method to recognize the share of profit or loss of subsidiaries has been identified as key audit matters.
+Due to the valuation of inventories of subsidiaries might affect the Company's adoption of equity method to recognize its shares of profit and loss of subsidiaries, therefore, the adoption of the equity method to recognize the share of profit or loss of subsidiaries was considered one of the key audit matters in our audit of the Company's parent-company-only financial statements..